dmhacker/jester/README.md

 Work-in-progress options are:

-* Tabulated MCCFR — Monte Carlo counterfactual regret minimization with external sampling.
-The algorithm is implemented as listed on page 16 of [Richard Gibson's PhD dissertation](http://poker.cs.ualberta.ca/publications/gibson.phd.pdf).
+* Tabulated PCFR — Pure counterfactual regret minimization.
+The algorithm is implemented as listed on page 70 of [Richard Gibson's PhD dissertation](http://poker.cs.ualberta.ca/publications/gibson.phd.pdf).

-## About MCCFR
+## About CFR

-MCCFR is a reinforcement learning algorithm that learns from playing repeated games against itself.
-However, the complexity of Durak, even with 36 cards and a simplified rule set, means that MCCFR needs a large amount of computational resources in order to raise its playing strength to an acceptable level.
-For reference, NLTH poker bots using MCCFR are usually trained on supercomputers, where millions of CPU hours are invested into training.
+CFR is a reinforcement learning algorithm that learns from playing repeated games against itself.
+However, the complexity of Durak, even with 36 cards and a simplified rule set, means that CFR needs a large amount of computational resources in order to raise its playing strength to an acceptable level.
+For reference, NLTH poker bots using CFR are usually trained on supercomputers, where millions of CPU hours are invested into training.
 For this project, that may not be feasible.

-That being said, MCCFR can quickly be trained to play optimally on an extremely simple version of Durak involving only 8 cards and 2 players, requiring only a few minutes of multi-threaded training.
+That being said, CFR can quickly be trained to play optimally on an extremely simple version of Durak involving only 8 cards and 2 players, requiring only a few minutes of multi-threaded training.
 You can use this reduced form of Durak by providing the `-r` flag when running the executable.
 Training mode can be enabled via the `-t` flag.

-At the moment, the results of MCCFR training are saved to a local binary file `mccfr.bin` in the working directory.
-Eventually, the training will be able to be parallelized across multiple CPUs, and tabulated information sets will be stored in a Redis database instance provided by the user.
+At the moment, the results of CFR training are saved to a Redis database.
+You can specify which database CFR should connect to using the `REDIS_URL` and `REDIS_PORT` environment variables.
+Otherwise, `REDIS_URL` will default to localhost and `REDIS_PORT` will default to 6379.